jameslee-m/hve-agent-with-mcp/docs/plan.md

 ### MCP Server

-- MCP server should have tools that correspond to the endpoints found in `samples/http/classifier-example.http`
+- MCP server should ONLY have tools that correspond to the endpoints found in `samples/http/classifier-example.http`
+- Use the endpoints to classify the documents.
+Do not use other libraries.
 - Additionally, the server also should have a tool that can list the sample documents found in `data/`.
 - Use the FastMCP framework to create the MCP server
 - have the MCP server run in a separate process which the chat bot can then connect to